atkwok/language_jailbreak/README.md

 - `data/prompts.en.json`: Dummy list of English jailbreak prompts to seed translations.
 - `translate.py`: Helper to translate prompts into other languages and save them for downstream testing.
 - `translations/`: Placeholder directory to store translated prompt files produced by `translate.py`.

+TODO:

+Write the translation pipeline (both to and from English), then generate and save the translations in `data/`

+Write the LLM-as-judge pipeline to score the outputs

+Write the rest of the colab code in order to run the prompts against the models

+Write the loop framework to iterate over different languages/models

+Run the baseline test for the English prompts

+Generate the slides

+Generate the report